 Q. Will I be tested for coronavirus?

 The process for diagnosing coronavirus infection is changing rapidly.
 The offer of testing is now open to anyone in the UK (including pregnant women) with coronavirus symptoms.
-You should visit the NHS website or call 119 to arrange testing.
-The list of symptoms has also been expanded to include loss of or change in someone’s normal sense of smell or taste.
+You should visit the NHS website.

 If you have an elective caesarean birth or induction of labour planned, you may be asked to follow a period of self-isolation and offered a test for coronavirus prior to admission.
 You may also be asked to self-isolate and offered a test prior to a home birth.
 Your maternity team will discuss this with you.

-The ability for widespread testing in a hospital trust will depend upon the availability of testing kits, testing capacity in the local laboratory and available staff to take the tests.
-This is likely to vary across the UK and local adaptations will be required according to local capacity and disease prevalence.
+The ability for widespread testing in a hospital trust will depend upon the availability of testing kits, testing capacity in the local laboratory and availability of staff to administer the tests.
+This is likely to vary across the UK and local adaptations will be required according to local capacity and infection prevalence.

 Q. How does the coronavirus test work?